How to do Deep Fry a Turkey for Thanksgiving

 Preparing the Turkey

-Your turkey MUST be completely defrosted in order to deep fry; this means you MUST transfer your turkey to the fridge several days before the big deep fry day.
-Another option is to buy a “fresh” turkey which is already defrosted.
-In either case, inspect of the turkey for signs of a frozen center core.
-Even the Department of Homeland Security agrees with me, read this article posted on 11/22/2011 by DHS, although be sure to come back to my blog after you read the articles, especially my ADD friends http://campaign2012.washingtonexaminer.com/blogs/beltway-confidential/dhs-issues-turkey-fryer-warning
+1) Your turkey MUST be completely defrosted before you deep fry.
+This means you MUST transfer your turkey to the fridge several days before the big day.
+Even the Department of Homeland Security agrees with me, read this article posted on 11/22/2011 by DHS, http://campaign2012.washingtonexaminer.com/blogs/beltway-confidential/dhs-issues-turkey-fryer-warning

-First, remove all packaging from the bird, including plastic wrapping, metal clasps in the turkey, plastic thermometers.
+2) Remove all packaging from the bird, including plastic wrapping, metal clasps in the turkey, plastic thermometers.
 Also be sure to reach inside the turkey and remove all packets, hearts, gizzards and whatever other goodies you find inside.
-If you like the internal organs or neck, good for you, but set it aside you will not need it.

 Measuring the Oil Level in the Pot